RedHatInsights/insights-upload/README.md

 You should see messages in the docker logs where the upload-service sends a message, the consumer picks it up, returns a failure message, then the upload-service sends it to the permanent bucket.

+To see the docker-compose logs:

+    sudo docker-compose logs -f

 ## Running with Tests